adrian154/blog/blogposts/mcmap.md

 The next day, while the scan was still running, I began thinking about how to process the data.
 One challenge I quickly noticed was that the data is strewn with false positives, i.e. the server responded with a SYN/ACK, but the Minecraft server ping couldn't be completed.
 While a tiny fraction of these are probably represented by servers with `enable-status` set to false, most are probably not running Minecraft at all.
 Hits like these represent around 90% of the data collected, inflating file size considerably.
 Thankfully, this didn't end up being too much of a problem besides making download times annoyingly long.

 Another issue is that our data is way too large for NodeJS to swallow in one gulp.
-I naively tried to simply `require` the enormous JSON file, only for Node to spit out this error message:
+I naively tried to import the enormous JSON file, only for Node to spit out this error message:

 ```plaintext
 Error: Cannot create a string longer than 0x1fffffe8 characters
 ```

 Bummer.
 Oh well, it was foolish of me to expect that to work.
-My goal is to store the data in an SQLite database, which will hopefully make it more convenient to work with.
+My goal is to store the data in an SQLite database, which will hopefully make it easier to work with.
 So, I whipped up a short script:

 ```js
 const Database = require("better-sqlite3"), fs = require("fs"), readline = require("readline");